 It should be published in 2018.

-Disclosure: Thank you to Wimco Villas for inviting me to St. Barths to shoot for the Vendome Guide.
+Disclosure: Thank you to Wimco Villas for partnering with me and inviting me to St. Barths to shoot for the Vendome Guide.
 As always, all opinions are my own.
 Thank you to my readers for supporting the brands and companies that keep me cooking, shooting and traveling.

 All images ©Regan Baroni 2017.